jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/ExportData.rst

 ***File type descriptions:***

-**ASCII data** are data exported as ASCII (=text) with header information (see below for header separator) in columnar format, columns are separtated by tabs (white space).
+**ASCII data** are data exported as ASCII (=text) with header information (see below for header separator) in columnar format, columns are separated by tabs (white space).
 Exported can be anything - Q/Int/Uncertainty, Size distribution, Model fits,...
 Anything X-Y-(E) data can be exported this way - and imported in other packages.
 No conversions are done - what units and data type is selected, that is exported.
 This is most flexible and compatible export tool.
 *NOTE* DO NOT export slit smeared USAXS data - as of 2017-11 there is no package for data analysis I know about which ha s correctly implemented slit smearing compatible with my USAXS data.
 Export desmeared data or use Irena package for analysis.

 *For standard Q/d/2Theta - Intensity - ... :*